Racerx323/homelab-monitoring-observability/.github/CONTRIBUTING.md

 [pull-requests]: https://github.com/Racerx323/homelab-monitoring-observability/pulls
 [style-guide]: https://google.github.io/styleguide/

-First off, thank you for considering contributing to `homelab-docs`.
+First off, thank you for considering contributing to `homelab-monitoring-observability`.
 It's people like you that make this project a great tool.
 Your help is essential to keeping it active and improving it continuously.

 ⚠️ **Note**: This project is maintained in my spare time, so your patience and understanding are greatly appreciated.